Norman Lear: 1950–1959

 In 1954, Lear was enlisted as a writer and asked to salvage the new CBS sitcom starring Celeste Holm, Honestly, Celeste!, but the program was canceled after eight episodes.
 During this time he became the producer of NBC's short-lived (26 episodes) sitcom The Martha Raye Show, after Nat Hiken left as the series director.
-Lear also wrote some of the opening monologues for The Tennessee Ernie Ford Show which aired from 1956 to 1961.
+Lear also wrote some of the opening monologs for The Tennessee Ernie Ford Show which aired from 1956 to 1961.
 In 1959, Lear created his first television series, a half-hour western for Revue Studios called The Deputy, starring Henry Fonda.